latidude99/contact-list/README.md

 Run maven command: 'mvn clean package'.
 This should create an executable 'jar' with all libraries needed included.

 # Launch
-Execute the executable 'jar' file.
-The application should be availavle at localhost://8080.
+Double click on the executable 'jar' file.
+The application should be availavle at localhost://8080 in your Internet browser.

 # Features